skiselev/omega/Mainboard.md

 #### NTSC Video Standard Support
 The Omega Main Board can be configured to support either NTSC (60 Hz) or PAL (50 Hz) video standard.
 To support NTSC standard the board should be configured as follows:
+* Install a wire links JP5 and JP6 in 1-2 position for NTSC standard support
-* Do not install the following components (they are required for PAL support only):
+* **Do not install** the following components, they are required for PAL support only:
   * Crystal Oscillator: Y3
-  * Capacitors: C43, C90, C93
+  * Capacitors: C90, C93
+  * Resistors: R1, R30
+* If using V9958 VDP also **do not install** the following components:
+  * Capacitor: C43
-  * Resistors: R1, R30; Integrated Circuit: U43
+  * Integrated Circuit: U43
-  * Note: C43 and U43 also used for V9938 VDP CSYNC level converer.
-They must be installed if V9938 VDP is used
+* If using V9958 VDP **do install** the following components, they are used for V9938 VDP CSYNC level converer:
-* Install a wire links JP5 and JP6 in 1-2 position for NTSC standard support
+  * Capacitor: C43
+  * Integrated Circuit: U43
+  * Install a wire link instead of C93 to avoid floating inputs on U43

 #### PAL Video Standard Support
 To support PAL standard the board should be configured as follows:
+* Install a wire links JP5 and JP6 in 2-3 position for PAL standard support
 * Install the following components:
   * Crystal Oscillator: Y3
   * Capacitors: C43, C90, C93